ModernizationDigital/ModernizationDigital.github.io/_includes/introduction.md

 Digital Modernization leads to so many sub industries and career paths.
 As you progress in your industry knowledge you see it all makes sense.

 Remember the first time you saw a printer print wirelessly.
 It's actually quite fascinating.
 How did people figure this out?
 Some thing I typed on my computer magically went to another device and now I'm holding a piece of paper with everything I typed.
 That's amazing.
-Now we've scaled that up exponentially to

-<a class="trigger_popup_fricc">data servers</a>
+Fastforward 12 years and we've scaled that up exponentially to <a class="trigger_popup_fricc">data servers</a>

 <div class="hover_bkgr_fricc">
     <span class="helper"></span>